Braunau am Inn: History

-Braunau remained a garrison town of the Austro-Hungarian Army and became the site of a large prisoner of war camp in World War I. After the Nazi Anschluss to Nazi Germany in 1938, Ranshofen, which at that time had one of Austria's largest aluminium plants, was incorporated into Braunau.
+Braunau remained a garrison town of the Austro-Hungarian Army and became the site of a large prisoner of war camp in the First World War.
+During the war, the Imperial and Royal Naval Academy was moved from Fiume to Schloss Hof and then to Braunau am Inn.
+After the Nazi Anschluss to Nazi Germany in 1938, Ranshofen, which at that time had one of Austria's largest aluminium plants, was incorporated into Braunau.
 Since 1992, the annual Braunau Contemporary History Days initiated by Andreas Maislinger concentrate on accounting for the past; the town's administration awards the Egon Ranshofen-Wertheimer Award, named after native diplomat Egon Ranshofen-Wertheimer, to honour committed Austrians abroad.
 Several Stolpersteine were installed in Braunau by the artist Gunter Demnig.

 Adolf Hitler's birthplace

-Adolf Hitler was born on 20 April 1889 in Braunau am Inn where his father Alois Hitler served as a customs official.
+Adolf Hitler was born on 20 April 1889 in Braunau am Inn where his father Alois Hitler had served as a customs official since 1875.
 He and his family left Braunau and moved to Passau in 1892.
 Hitler was born in an apartment building recorded at Salzburger Vorstadt 15 in an 1890 register, which housed a craft brewery and several rental flats, one of them occupied by Alois Hitler, his third wife Klara, their son Adolf, and his elder half-siblings Alois Jr. and Angela.
 In April 1934, the Passau Donauzeitung published a commemorative article, marking the room where Hitler was born.
 In April 1938, Braunau renamed Salzburger Vorstadt to Adolf-Hitler-Straße, and its town plaza to Adolf-Hitler-Platz, but the building itself remained a Gasthaus, with a sign advertising beer on tap.